pentandra/lifepreserver/content/blog/getting-ready-for-ngs.markdown

 ## Booth Approaches
 {: .bigger }

-For the last couple weeks, we have been working on our booth.
-While designing it, a big question was, "What do we want people to experience when they see and visit our booth?"
-People set up booths at trade shows to sell software, books, hotel stays, computers or mobile devices, etc. Why are _we_ setting up a booth?
+For the last couple of months, we have been designing our booth.
+During that process, a question that kept coming up was, "What do we want people to experience when they see and visit our booth?"
+People set up booths at trade shows to sell software, books, hotel stays, computers or mobile devices, etc.
+Why are _we_ setting up a booth?

-The answer that kept impressing on us was that we need to have a booth that invites people in for open discussion.
-There are many booths that feel closed off, giving the feeling that the company likes a separation between itself and its customers.
-We feel that our customers are part of our company and we want them to feel welcome to come in and make themselves at home.
+We realized that what mattered to us most was to have a booth that invites people in for open discussion.
+There are many booths at trade shows that feel closed off, giving the feeling of a separation between a company and its customers.
+We feel that our customers are part of our company, partners really, and we want them to feel welcome to come in and make themselves at home.
 We're just ordinary people trying to do amazing things.
 We want others to be a part of it.

-We are a software company, but we feel that is only *part* of what we are trying to offer.
+We are also a software company, but we feel that is only *part* of what we are trying to offer.
 Community is very important to us.
 Part of the reason we are [open](/open/) is so that we can become an active, contributing member of the genealogy community---we don't want to be labeled merely as a "vendor."
 We're